— Explore something new at

-All applicants will be required to pass an assessment and attend an interview and then the typical route of study is from Level 1 Diploma to Level 2 Diploma; from Level 2 Diploma to employment or an Apprenticeship.
+All applicants will be required to pass an assessment and attend an interview and then the typical route of study is from Level 1 Diploma, progressing to Level 2 Diploma and then progressing from Level 2 Diploma to employment or an Apprenticeship.

 Our Apprenticeship programmes are developed to respond to employers changing needs in a rapidly growing industry.
 Apprenticeships allow you to earn a wage whilst learning a trade, developing practical skills and knowledge to establish a career in the largest sector in the UK.